Blog

 Thus, as Céline et Julie positions itself as the antithesis to Lot 49’s paranoiac mode, the film aligns more closely with Sedgwick’s ‘reparative mode’.
 This is where Céline et Julie solidifies itself as a postmodern text as the film resists the ‘negative affect’ associated with paranoia’s hermeneutics.
 As opposed to being driven by epistemic lack, the film revels in the postmodern processes of ontological play.
 This is evidenced by McHale who states that the postmodern condition is the ‘anarchic landscape of worlds in the plural.’23 This plurality is undoubtedly present within Céline et Julie, where contemporary Paris and the haunted house coexist as distinct ontological realms.
 This is reflected through contrasting framing techniques as the kinetic and mobile lens used to capture Paris stands in contrast to the static shots that depict the mansion.
 The house’s mise-en-scéne further emphasises the self-sufficient nature of this world, as it almost entirely excludes the inclusion of windows that signify the existence of an external reality – confining its characters within the enclosed reality of the interiors.
 In contrast, Paris is often depicted through usage of wide shots that emphasise the vast liberatory expanse of the city.

-The expanse of Paris…… compared to the claustrophic interiors of the house.
+… compared to the claustrophic interiors of the house.

 Nonetheless, the film resists privileging one reality over the other.
 As Jonathan Rosenbaum states: ‘each [reality] is as outrageous as the other’ suggesting a deliberate refusal to establish a dominant ontological realm.24 Instead, Céline et Julie consistently sustains ontological plurality, even depicting moments where these distinct realities converge and coalesce.
 This is exemplified when both protagonists enter the narrative of the haunted house, bringing a sense of joy and play into this macabre scene.
 Both protagonists frequently mess up their lines, clown about, and even perform anachronism as they dance tango within a 19th century setting.
 By introducing a sense of ‘play’ into the narrative, they are also able to actively reconstruct the initial ghastly narrative as Céline and Julie ultimately save the young girl – ironically through an open window, a portal between ontological realities.25 As Céline, Julie, and now Madlyn – the young girl rescued from the house – wake up in contemporary Paris, the film reaffirms its motif of layered realities.
 This culminates in the penultimate scene, which depicts the inhabitants of the haunted house drifting past the protagonists on a boat – a final assertion of ontological plurality and interplay within the film.
 Céline et Julie’s commitment to multiplicity exists in stark opposition to Lot 49’s lament against ‘excluded middles.’
 In this manner, McHale’s conception of postmodern plurality is testified to, while the film’s playful tone also evokes Sedgwick’s reparative reading – the antithesis to the paranoiac mode.
 Thus, Lot 49’s paranoiac mode is substituted for Céline et Julie’s positive embrace of ontological play.